What Kind of Doctors Treat Chronic Fatigue Syndrome?

 Lisa had always been a go-getter.
 Balancing a demanding job, family life, and personal interests was never an issue for her.
 But after her second pregnancy, she noticed something was off.
 Weeks turned into years, and her energy levels never bounced back.
 Fatigue settled in, but not the kind that a good night’s sleep could fix.
 It was a deep, unrelenting exhaustion that made everyday tasks feel monumental.
 After months of confusion and frustration, she was finally diagnosed with Chronic Fatigue Syndrome (CFS).

 If you’re like Lisa, navigating the world of CFS can be daunting.
 Understanding which doctors can help is essential in managing your symptoms and finding a path to recovery.
-This article will explore the various types of doctors—both allopathic and alternative—who treat chronic fatigue syndrome, as well as the emerging connection between CFS and Chronic Inflammatory Response Syndrome (CIRS).
+This article will explore the various types of doctors—both conventional and alternative—who treat chronic fatigue syndrome, as well as the emerging connection between CFS and Chronic Inflammatory Response Syndrome (CIRS).

 - Primary Care Physicians (PCPs):